zchoate/ha-docker-demo/readme.md

 version: '3'

 services:
   # The service name can be anything.
-We could call this httpbin or server or in this
+We could call this nginx or server or in this
   # case example-service.
   example-service:
     # Specify the image name.
 By default, Docker will assume it is using the DockerHub
     # registry (index.docker.io/{{user}}/{{image}}).
-    # For this example you'll more commonly see kennethreitz/httpbin or
+    # For this example you'll more commonly see nginx or
-    # kennethreitz/httpbin:latest.
+    # nginx:latest for Docker Hub maintained images or something like mccutchen/go-httpbin
+    # for images maintained by a user or organization.
-    image: index.docker.io/kennethreitz/httpbin:latest
+    image: index.docker.io/library/nginx:latest
     # Images will typically have a port exposed.
 Refer to the image's documentation
     # or Dockerfile for what ports are exposed.
     # The first value is the host machine port that Docker will map to the port in